Sphearis/Wavesdotnet/README.md

 	amount: In the smallest unit available(depending on decimals).
 	attachment: Must be Base58encoded(automatic encoding of strings will come in the next version)
 	apikey: Your unhashed api_key (not Base58 encoded, plain text)

+- **Node1.GetGeneratingBalance("walletaddress")** - Get active wallet balance(balance used to generate blocks including leases).
+	walletaddress: The node wallet.

+- **Node1.GetDistribution("AssetID")** - Returns a dictionary with the complete list of wallet addresses and balances for the specified asset.
+	AssetID: The Asset unique Id (not the Asset name).

+- **Node1.GetBlockhistory(start,end)** - Returns the blocks information(including all transactions, timestamp, generator and fees earned) of the specified blocks range.
+	start: The first block of the range.
+	end: The last block of the range.

+- **Node1.GetBlocktxlist(blocknumber)** - Returns the list of transactions of the specified block with their details.
+	blocknumber: The block to analyse.

+- **Node1.GetAssetInfos("AssetID")** - Returns an object containing all the details of the specified asset.
+	AssetID: The Asset unique Id (not the Asset name).

+- **Node1.TxInfo("txID")** - Returns an object containing all the details of the specified transaction.
+	txID: The transaction Id.

+- **Node1.GetNodeStatus()** - Returns the current synchronizing/idle/generating flags of the node.

+- **Node1.CreateAddress("Apikey")** - Create a wallet address in the node and returns it.
+	apikey: Your unhashed api_key (not Base58 encoded, plain text)

+- **Node1.Getnodeaddresses()** - Returns the list of wallet addresses created on the node.

 ##Example in VB
 ```